CasaJasmina/TelegramBot-Library/README.md

 ## Installing

-The downloaded code can be included as a new library into the IDE selecting the menu:
+The library can be installed from the library manager or added manually selecting the menu:

      Sketch / include Library / Add .Zip library